Texera/Pasta/README.md

 ### OS Environment

-The experiments will work with MacOS, Windows, or Linux, but a local environment (desktop or laptop) is needed to set up a Texera dev environment as you need to access Texera's frontend in a browser.
+The experiments will work with MacOS, Windows, or Linux, but a local environment (desktop or laptop) is needed to set up a Texera dev environment as you will need to access Texera's frontend locally in a browser.
 A server environment is not recommended.
+Also some Linux distros may not be supported if they do not have [Pgroonga](https://pgroonga.github.io/install/) support.

 ### Setting up Pasta (Texera)